snphillips/LED-Candle/README.md

 `git clone https://github.com/snphillips/led-candle.git`

-Using the Arduino IDE, open led-candle.ino.
+Using the Arduino IDE, open `led-candle.ino`.

-Upload `led-candle.ino` to the Pro Trinket board.
+Select the Pro Trinket 5V/16MHz (USB) or Pro Trinket 3V/12MHz (USB) board from the Tools->Board menu.
+Next go into the Tools -> Programmer menu and select the USBtinyISP programmer.

+Upload `led-candle.ino` to the Pro Trinket board by pressing the tiny button on the Pro Trinket.
+Within eight seconds, select Sketch > Upload Using Programmer.
+If your code uploaded successfully, at the end of the message in the output you'll see a message like this:

+_Sketch uses 21632 bytes (75%) of program storage space.
+Maximum is 28672 bytes.
+Global variables use 506 bytes of dynamic memory._

 ## Generate Your Own Animations